 Examples of Brand Personality

-Here are few examples of brands with out of the box brand personalities:
+Here are a few examples of brands with out-of-the-box brand personalities:

 Brand Personality of Woodland

 Woodland got the ruggedness, outdoorsy, and ready for adventure personality through its products (hard boots – meant for adventure) and smart marketing strategies.
 They also used the colour green, which represents nature, to build a personality of being outdoorsy.

 Harley Davidson has been a rebel from the start.
 The promotional campaigns (naming motorcycles as mean machines), the logo, and use of bright and dynamic colours have helped them build this personality.

 Marlboro got a personality of being tough through its different marketing strategies, which included ‘The Tattooed Man’, ‘Marlboro Cowboy’, and ‘The Marlboro man’.